BaronBrabant/projet_IA/README_gr_52.txt

-When the game is launch, you can give instruction to the ants as :
+When the game is launched, you can give the ants instructions in the following format:

 move :
 ex: 18-19:@19-19 #the ant who is in 18-19 will move to the case 19-19.